Blog

 How is GBS diagnosed

-Physicians may conduct a physical examination of feet, limbs, and hands to check symptoms like numbness.
-They will indicate whether the symptoms appear on both sides of the body (which is a typical finding in GBS) and the speed at which the symptoms appear.
+Physicians may conduct a physical examination of the feet, limbs, and hands to check for symptoms such as numbness and weakness.
+They assess whether symptoms are symmetrical (affecting both sides of the body), which is typical in GBS, and how quickly the symptoms progress.

 Get IVIG Copay Assistance